 The board is the focal point and custodian of corporate governance.
-The board's role and responsibilities and the way it executes its duties and decision making are set out in the board charter and the terms of reference and work plans of its various committees.
+The board's role and responsibilities and the way it executes its duties and decision-making are set out in the board charter and the terms of reference and work plans of its various committees.
 The board charter sets out the division of responsibilities between the board and executive management.
-The board creates and protects sustainable value by collectively determining strategies, approving major policies and plans, taking responsibility for risk management and providing oversight as well as monitoring, to help to ensure accountability.
+The board creates and protects sustainable value by collectively determining strategies, approving major policies and plans, taking responsibility for risk management, and providing oversight as well as monitoring, to help to ensure accountability.
+The board meetings were held at least quarterly with 100% director attendance.